About Andrew Sugarman

 Andrew taught the “Employment Law” option to the part time students at the BPP Law School in Leeds.

-He has given talks for the Employment Lawyers Association on “Tactics and Remedies in Employment Tribunal Litigation”, “Whistleblowing” and “Pension Loss Claims” as well as substantive case law updates.
+He has given various talks for the Employment Lawyers Association on “Tactics and Remedies in Employment Tribunal Litigation”, “Whistleblowing” and “Pension Loss Claims” as well as substantive case law updates.
 He has also given lectures and seminars to many firms of solicitors locally and nationally, including writing and delivering nationally an 8 hour “Employment Tribunal Advocacy Training Programme” to a leading firm of employment solicitors.
-He maintains a keen interest in all aspects of human rights work.

 The topics of some of his lectures and articles have included: